 Course description: In this course, we mainly talk about the information economics.
 The first part is the theory of incentives (or the contract theory), including adverse selection, moral hazard, and nonverifiability.
-The second part is the information transmission, including signaling, cheap talk, Blackwell experiment, and Bayesian persuasion.
+The second part is the information transmission, including signaling, cheap talk, Blackwell experiment, Bayesian persuasion, and herding.